Part 7 of 17

 Administrative Division and Local Government in Montenegro

-Unitary state with 24 municipalities — constitutional foundations and the subsidiarity principle
+Unitary state with 25 local self-government units — constitutional foundations and the subsidiarity principle

 Constitutional Foundations of Local Self-Government

 Local self-government in Montenegro has a firm constitutional foundation.
 The 2007 Constitution of Montenegro defines local self-government as one of the foundations of the constitutional order and guarantees citizens the right to it.
-Article 22 of the Constitution establishes that this right is exercised directly and through freely elected representatives, which is consistent with European democratic standards and the European Charter of Local Self-Government, which Montenegro has ratified.
+Article 22 of the Constitution guarantees the right to local self-government, while Article 113 establishes that in local self-government decisions are made directly and through freely elected representatives, which is consistent with European democratic standards and the European Charter of Local Self-Government, which Montenegro has ratified.

 The constitutional regulation provides for the principle of subsidiarity: matters that can be effectively resolved at the local level should fall within the competence of local self-government bodies rather than central authorities.
 This promotes the decentralisation of power and brings the decision-making process closer to citizens.